CazzoPMX/KKPMX/Readme.md

 ## tl;dr: Minimum steps to make the exported model work immediately

-If you just want to test out some things with minimum set of work, perform these steps:
+If you just want to test out some things without having to wait for KKPMX to do its thing, then this is the minimum work to do to make the models usable.<br/>

- 1. You only need the [PMXExport] Plugin for this.
-Do the first 4 Steps in the above list.
+This (and a couple other things) is also done by selecting Option (1) within KKPMX, but you can always do them manually:

- 2. Open the *.pmx file and go to the Materials Tab
+ 0. Open the *.pmx file and go to the Materials Tab
- 3. There are two assets called 'Bonelyfans' (one each for body and face); Set their Opacity to 0 & tick off [Edge Outline] (or delete them)
-    - If 'Standard' or 'Shadow' exists, do the same for these.
+ 0. Delete any materials with the following names -- They just get in the way of most things
+    - Bonelyfans (usually one each for body and face)
+    - c_m_shadowcast
+    - Standard (seems to only exist for a couple specific assets)
+ 0. Tick off 'Edge (Outline)' for Materials with excessive amount of alpha texture (or lots of corners)
+ 0. Hide (Opacity=0) or delete Materials that look 'wrong' (usually because they were hidden in-game)
- 4. Go to the 'Display' Tab
+ 0. Go to the 'Display' Tab
- 5. Go through all Display-Frames: Delete any '-1' Elements appearing in the right box
+ 0. Go through all Display-Frames: Delete any '-1' Elements appearing in the right box

-The model should now work properly in MMD, but may perform weird with most TDA Dances.
-To further fix that:
+The model should now work in MMD without crashing it, but testing with most Dance motions will still require the extra bones from above:

- 6. [Edit(E)] -> Plugin(P) -> User -> Semi-Standard Bone Plugin -> Semi-Standard Bones (PMX) -> default or all (except `[Camera Bone]`)
+ 0. [Edit(E)] -> Plugin(P) -> User -> Semi-Standard Bone Plugin -> Semi-Standard Bones (PMX) -> default or all (except `[Camera Bone]`)
- 7. Go to the [TransformView (F9)] -> Search for [bounce] -> Set to 100% -> Menu=[File]: Update Model
+ 0. Go to the [TransformView (F9)] -> Search for [bounce] -> Set to 100% -> Menu=[File]: Update Model

-## To compile it yourself

-To compile the project yourself, you need to install the following dependencies:

- - Tool-Chain
-    - The tool was compiled and tested with Python 3.8+. (currently using 3.10)
-    - To use 'kkpmx_property_parse.py', you need to install ['numpy', 'opencv-python', 'blend_modes']
-    - To use 'kkpmx_handle_overhang.py', you need to install ['numpy', 'scipy', 'sympy']
-    - If scipy causes issues, install it manually from https://www.lfd.uci.edu/~gohlke/pythonlibs/#scipy
-    - I added all necessary files myself, but in case you are interested, they are based on [nuthouse01]'s tool (pre v6.0)
-       - If you do it yourself, copy the contents of KKPMX's 'src' folder into '[nuthouse01]/python', overwrite if necessary.
-The changes in question are:
-       - [morph_scale.py] `get_idx_in_pmxsublist()`: Extra argument to suppress 'Not found' warning to verify valid inputs when asking for materials.
-       - [nuthouse01_core.py] `prompt_user_filename()`: Ignore "" around File-Paths to allow drag-drop of files into the CommandWindow.
-       - [file_sort_textures.py] `main()`: Isolated initialization to allow calling with existing PMX instance.
-       - [model_overall_cleanup.py] `main()`: Isolated initialization to allow calling with existing PMX instance.
-       - [_alphamorph_correct.py] `template, template_minusone()`: Don't zero out morph colors.
-       - [_dispframe_fix.py.py] `dispframe_fix()`: Add additional morphs to a new 'moremorphs' display so that user-defined morphs are removed last when capping the list.
- - KK Mod
-    - The Mod has been compiled and tested with .NET 3.5 (same as KK)
-    - All necessary packages can be installed by "Restore Packages".
-    - After compilation, put the *.dll into `{KK-Folder}/BepInEx/plugins`

 ## What I do when working on a model (aka What to do if you don't know what to do)